drashevsky/SketchTacToe-App/README.md

 ![Tic-Tac-Toe Screenshot](game_screenshot.jpg)

-SketchTacToe is a responsive vanilla JavaScript implementation of tic-tac-toe with doodle graphics and a computerized opponent algorithm that I built in 2 days.
+Sketch-Tac-Toe is a responsive vanilla JavaScript implementation of tic-tac-toe with doodle graphics and a computerized opponent algorithm that I built in 2 days.
 The game is organized around an MVC pattern, with pure HTML elements being updated by render functions as state changes.

 # How to Run